rna/weather-app/README.md

 ## Features

-- Allows users to search weather for a specific location.
+- Allows users to search for the weather of a specific location.

-- Users can toggle between the Celcius and Farneheit degrees.
+- Users can toggle between the Celcius and Fahrenheit degrees.
+- User can view the images depending on the weather conditions.

 ## Built With